freignat91/mlearning/README.md

   - if the happiness is the same than the one of previous loop, do nothing and keep the direction as it is.
   - if this happiness is greater than the one of previous loop, then consider that the decision is good and train the network using the previous entry and the output corresponding the chosen direction.

+This loop appeared not to be enough, the network has difficulties to converge

+In version 0.0.2, the following rule has been added:

-This loop appeared not to be enough in order to make the network converging to stable results.
-It needed to not only reinforce the good decisions, but to fade the bad ones.
+In order to make the network converging to stable results.
+It's possible to not only reinforce the good decisions, but to fade the bad ones.

-Then it's possible to add the following step:

 - if the computed happiness is lower than the previous one, train the network with the previous entry and a fading output computed using the chosen direction (see chapter `fade decision`)